adangert/JoustMania/README.md

 Things You Should Know
 ----------------------
+* The Playstation Move controllers actually implement the USB 1.2 standard, which means they NEED a data connection to charge.
+Essentially, you must connect them to a computer to charge them, a wall wart won't do.
 * Building PSMoveAPI is horrid.
 I'll publish debian packages soon.
 * The Raspberry Pi has a number of problems.
 The main one is that the current kernel (or bluez) shipped in Raspbian is broken - as soon as one controller is paired and has an active data link, the bluetooth adapter receives a command telling it to disable connecting to any other devices.
 Fortunately I was camping with [ms7821](https://twitter.com/marksteward) and [gavan](https://twitter.com/gavanfantom) who are terrifying bluetooth experts and spent a happy afternoon with HCI packet dumps debugging this. [scan_enable.sh](scan_enable.sh) is the hilarious solution they came up with - once a second it pokes all the bluetooth devices and tells them to accept connections again.
 * PSMoveAPI has a number of problems.
 The main one is that it is terrible.
 On my Mac, plugging and unplugging USB devices can cause the library to crash spectacularly.
 On the Raspberry Pi it causes a kernel panic.
 I suggest rebooting and pairing again.